Lorenzooone/gba-dump-gb/README.rst

 Routine to switch a GBA into GBC mode by software and to then dump cartridges' contents!

-Switch to GBC mode using gba-switch-to-gbc_mb.gba, then properly insert a cartridge and you'll be able to dump either ROM or SRAM.
+Switch to GBC mode using gba-switch-to-gbc_mb.gba, then properly insert a cartridge and you'll be able to dump either ROM or SRAM of GB/GBC games.

 The results are: